clearhaus/gateway-api-docs/source/index.html.md

 If the previous-in-series authorization was made via this API, you should use `series[previous][id]` to reference the previous-in-series authorization.
-Otherwise, you must obtain explicit approval from Clearhaus to use these raw scheme values grouped in <code>series[previous][mastercard]</code> and
+Otherwise, you must obtain explicit approval from Clearhaus to use the raw scheme values grouped in <code>series[previous][mastercard]</code> and
 <code>series[previous][visa]</code>.